dacuevash/dacuevash.github.io/_posts/technology/OS-explained/2022-04-13-OS-explained-en.markdown

 date: 2022-04-13 00:57:00 -0500
 dateUpdated:
 # Recently created posts most have the "recent" tag followed by their category in the "tags" variable.
 Remove "recent" after a while
-tags: recent technology
+tags: blog technology
 # Posts written in Spanish or Japanese must include the "es" or "jp" category respectively AS THE FIRST one listed.
 Then write its normal category
-categories: technology
+categories: en technology
 ---

 ![Computer OSs](/assets/img/technology/os-explained/os-image.jpeg){:style="display:block; margin-left:auto; margin-right:auto; width:50%; height:50%; border-radius:15px"} <br>